-Despite the health of public pension plans, freeze proposals can surface in an effort to save money for state and local governments facing tough economic conditions.
+Freeze proposals can surface when employers - particularly state and local governments - are looking for ways to deal with shrinking budgets and tough economic conditions.
 However, a careful examination shows that freezing the plan will typically cause costs to increase significantly in the short run-not exactly the desired result for a state or municipality that is already in economic turmoil.